 The City of Sheridan and SAWSJPB should continue monthly sampling at the source water intake.
-In addition, further sampling will be conducted using past sampling results as a guide.
-Based on spikes in Cryptosporidium in past years, sampling should be done once in late spring or early summer, once in August, and once between mid-October and mid-November.
+In addition, further sampling should be conducted using past sampling results as a guide.
+Based on spikes in Cryptosporidium in past years, sampling should be done once in August, once between mid-October and mid-November, and once in late spring or early summer.
+The first round of this further testing was completed on August 14, 2013.
+No Cryptosporidium was detected.
+The second round was not conducted due to inclement weather.
+The third round is yet to be completed.
+See Figure 3.